-Basically, in order to connect hard drives to a PC, you need an interface.
-SATA is an interface that is used to connect SATA SSDs, HDDs, and CD drives to your motherboard.
+To connect hard drives to a PC, you need an interface.
+SATA is an interface that connects SATA SSDs, HDDs, and CD drives to your motherboard.

-SATA stands for serial ATA and it it has many different version.
+SATA stands for serial ATA, and it has many different versions.
 The most current version is SATA 3.0.

-The transfer speed of the SATA ports matters a lot particularly when you are installing SATA based SSDs.
+The transfer speed of the SATA ports matters a lot, particularly when installing SATA-based SSDs.
 A SATA SSD on a SATA 3 interface can have a transfer speed of about 550 MB/s.
 If you install the same on a SATA 2 port, it will operate at half the speed.

-A normal hard disk generally has a transfer speed of about 200 MB/s and therefore, it would not matter much if you were to use this on a SATA 3 or SATA 2 interface.
+A typical hard disk generally has a transfer speed of about 200 MB/s; therefore, it would not matter much if you used this on a SATA 3 or SATA 2 interface.

 Also Read: Does it Matter Which SATA Port I Use?

-Most of the motherboard, even the smallest ones with the Mini ITX form factor and featuring entry level chipsets i.e H series chipset for Intel and A series chipset for AMD, feature at least 4 SATA ports easily.
+Most motherboards, even the smallest ones with the Mini ITX form factor and featuring entry-level chipsets, i.e., an H series chipset for Intel and an A series chipset for AMD, easily feature at least 4 SATA ports.

 Also Read: How Many SATA Ports Do I Have?